Curity token handler deployment patterns

 Some cloud platforms provide CDNs with the ability to run some kind of lambda or worker during web requests, and you can potentially use them to perform token handler work before routing to APIs.
 This may also be useful for companies who do not yet host a reverse proxy in front of APIs.
 One possible setup is illustrated below, and involves these deployment steps:

-• Configure and deploy a worker based OAuth Agent that points to your Identity Server
+• Configure and deploy a worker based OAuth Agent that points to your authorization server

 • Configure and deploy a worker based OAuth Proxy to run within the CDN before routing to APIs